eweast/S4-Validation/README.md

 Of course, the `FieldName`s returned by Service Stack will match the request DTO property names.

-S4-Validation consists of a single factory for intercepting $http error responses and two directives for wiring `FieldName`s to the approprate element/ngModel.
+S4-Validation consists of a single factory for intercepting $http error responses and two directives for wiring `FieldName`s to the appropriate element/ngModel.

-The $http interceptor identifies $http error responses containting a non-empty `Errors` array.
+The $http interceptor identifies $http error responses containing a non-empty `Errors` array.
 The interceptor dispatches and event for each object within the array via Angular's <a href='http://code.angularjs.org/1.1.5/docs/api/ng.$rootScope.Scope#$broadcast'>$broadcast method</a> on the <a href="http://docs.angularjs.org/api/ng.$rootScope">$rootScope</a>.
-The event contains the `ErrorCode` and `Message` as arguements.
-The events' names are derived from the error's `FieldName` ("ValidationError. + `FieldName`") so creating a listener for the event on the directive (or elsewhere) is straightfoward.
+The event contains the `ErrorCode` and `Message` as arguments.
+The events' names are derived from the error's `FieldName` ("ValidationError. + `FieldName`") so creating a listener for the event on the directive (or elsewhere) is straightforward.

 Both directives provided by S4-Validation use event listeners using Angular's <a href="http://code.angularjs.org/1.1.5/docs/api/ng.$rootScope.Scope#$on">$on</a> method.
 By default, the directive will listen for the name of the element's `ng-model`.